Skip to content

 • the numerical update rule used by the propagator

-• whether a compiled PyTorch CUDA binding exists
+• whether a compiled PyTorch extension binding exists

 Shared Equation Interface